plangrid/flask-rebar/docs/quickstart/swagger_generation.rst

 In many cases, the name of the function will be good enough.
 If you need more control over the operationId, specific an ``endpoint`` value.

+summary
+^^^^^^^^^^^

+Swagger operations can have summaries.
+If a handler function has a docstring, the generator will use the content before the first blank line if any as the summary.

 description
 ^^^^^^^^^^^

 Swagger operations can have descriptions.
-If a handler function has a docstring, the generator will use this as a description.
+If a handler function has a docstring with a blankline the generator will the texts after it as the description.

 definition names
 ^^^^^^^^^^^^^^^^